SapitoSucio/froggo-guides/docs/script_commands.md

 \***isloggedin**(**<account id\>**{,**<char id\>**})

-This function returns `1` if the specified account is logged in and `0` if they aren't.
+This function returns `1` if the specified account is logged in and `0` if they aren`t.
 You can also pass the char id to check for both account and char id.

 ---------------------------------------